microsoft/fluentui/packages/react-label/Spec.md

 ## Variants

 - A Label can be rendered with an asterisk or custom text when is set as `required`.
-- A Label can be rendered with an information button to display information about the field when `info` is given
+- A Label can be rendered with an information button to display information about the field when `info` is .
+  - > Info is a slot to avoid a dependency on `react-popover` and `react-button`.
+This could be done by the user providing the info component or we may consider creating a new info button component in the future.

 ## API